Running Cypress integration tests before deployment with Github Actions

 Deployment

-jobs are completed, we can trigger the deployment, now add the deploy
+Once the chrome-integration-test and firefox-integration-test jobs are completed, we can trigger the deployment, now add the deploy job like so:

 ...